 The Khai Dinh Tomb is open daily to visitors from 7:00 am to 5:00 pm.
 To visit the mausoleum, you must buy an entrance ticket to visit the tomb and contribute to preserving this world heritage site.

 - Adults: 150,000 VND / person

 - Children (from 7-12 years old): 30,000 VND/person/

 - Children under 6 years old: Free

 How to Get to Khai Dinh Tomb?

 Khai Dinh tomb is 10km away from Hue city center.
-Unlike Minh Mang and Tu Duc tomb, which can be accessed by boat, Khai Dinh Tomb is a little away from the river; therefore, it is better to get there by road.
-Nonetheless, you can still get there by boat, but it takes time about 45 minutes.
-If you are short in time, you can get to Khai Dinh Mausoleum by a taxi and motorbike taxi.
-But the best way is to book Hue City Tour 1 day with local private tour guide via Vietnam Shore Excursions.
+Unlike Minh Mang Tomb and Tu Duc Tomb, which can be accessed by boat, Khai Dinh Tomb is a little away from the river; therefore, it is better to get there by road.
+Nonetheless, you can still get there by boat, but it takes about 45 minutes.
+If you are short on time, you can get to Khai Dinh Tomb by taxi and motorbike taxi.
+But the best way is to book Hue City Private Tour with a local private tour guide via Vietnam Shore Excursions.